keius/Wolfgang/docs/README.md

 - Webpack to bundle and serve up the various scripts,
 - `Howler.js` for audio,
 - `HTML5 Canvas` for DOM manipulation and rendering,
-- `anime.js` to create animations for keydown event.
-- `Easel.js` to create progress animation.

 In addition to the webpack entry file, there will be multiple scripts involved in this project:

-`animations.js`: this script will create special effects on key press.
+`violin.js`: this script will render the violin.

-`progress.js`: this script will create the animation for the progress tracking.
+`song.js`: this script will hosue the constructor and update functions for `Song` objects, which is an array of `Note` objects.

-`keycodes.js`: this script will handle the keys.

-`sounds.js`: this script will connect the keys to sound files.

-`main.js`: this script will handle the logic for the board and rendering.
+`game.js`: this script will handle the logic for the board and rendering.

-`blocks.js`: this script will house the constructor and update functions for the `Block` objects.
-Each `Block` will contain a `note` (violin notes), `time` (at which it should be played), and `hit` (`true` or `false`).
+`note.js`: this script will house the constructor and update functions for the `Note` objects.

-`utils.js`: this script will handle vector math for the blocks.
+`main.js`: this will house all the above scripts to be played in the window.

 ### Implementation Timeline